FactomProject/factom-docs/cli/includes/_verify balances.md

 After sending or receiving factoids, importing secret keys, or redeeming your 12-word master passphrase you may want verify your address balances.
 We've provided 2 easy ways to verify your Factoid (FCT) or Entry Credit (EC) balances.

-**1) With the Node Visualizer**
+**1) With the Factom Control Panel**

-The Factom Node Visualizer is easy to use and great for verifying your FA or EC balances.
-Simply [run the wallet](#run-the-factom-foundation-wallet) and open the Node Visualizer web page in your browser: [http://localhost:8090/](http://localhost:8090/)
+The Factom Control Panel is easy to use and great for verifying your FA or EC balances.
+Simply [run FF](#run-factom-federation) and open the Control Panel web page in your browser: [http://localhost:8090/](http://localhost:8090/)

-Find the search bar on the upper right-hand corner of the Factom Node Visualizer.
+Find the search bar on the upper right-hand corner of the Factom Control Panel.

 ![Wallet 89](images/wallet_074.png)